Combined effective field theory interpretation of Higgs boson, electroweak vector boson, top quark, and multi-jet measurements: Validation of the simplified likelihood approach

 The rotation matrix obtained by performing the PCA on this reduced set of input measurements is shown in Fig.~\ref{fig:PCA_EW_H}.
 In total, 14 eigenvectors are retained, the remaining 9 are fixed to their SM value (0).
 Constraints on these linear combinations of the WCs are shown in Fig.~\ref{fig:results_EW_H_rotated}, with constraints on the individual WCs shown in Fig.~\ref{fig:results_EW_H_individual}.

-Small differences are visible between the simplified and experimental likelihood fit results, as expected from the different treatment.
-The differences in the constraints are most apparent when constraining individual WCs.

-We conclude that, while there are small differences in the constraints on several parameters of interest, the simplified likelihood approach is a good approximation of the experimental likelihood in cases where the experimental likelihood model is not available, or when a computationally light, approximate model is more convenient.
+We observe that the differences in the constraints on the parameters of interest are typically small.
+The largest differences are observed for parameters constrained by the \HtoGamGam measurement, where the simplified likelihood does not approximate the experimental one as well as in the other analyses.
+Nonetheless, the simplified likelihood is a good approximation of the experimental likelihood in cases where the experimental likelihood model is not available, or when a computationally light, approximate model is more convenient.

 \ifthenelse{\boolean{cms@external}}{}{ }